 You can view the rest of the room in the dining room tour.

-Minimalism is going to look different for everyone though.
-Some enjoy blank walls, or only black and white pieces, and some want intricate detail and only a few pieces, others prefer large collections on the walls and very little furniture.
+Minimalism is going to look different for everyone.
+Some people enjoy blank walls or only black and white pieces, and some want intricate detail and only a few pieces, others prefer large collections on the walls and very little furniture.
+Whatever way you prefer to live, is perfect!
+Never change your style for the sake of “being a minimalist.”

 Remember that there is no perfect way.
 Find your own expression of minimalism and enjoy your space.